-Basis for Adverse Opinion on the Discretely Presented Component Unit
+Basis of Adverse Opinion on the Discretely Presented Component Unit

-The financial statements do not include a value for land held for resale for the District's legally separate component unit.
-Accounting principles generally accepted in the United States of America require the land held for resale by the component unit be reported with the financial data of the District's legally separate component unit.
-The affect on the financial statements of the legally separate component unit has not been determined.
+The financial statements do not include financial data for the District's legally separate component unit.
+Accounting principles generally accepted in the United States of America require the financial data for the component unit to be reported with the financial data of the District's primary government unless the District also issues financial statements for the financial reporting entity that include the financial data for its component unit.
+The District has not issued such reporting entity financial statements.
+Because of this departure from accounting principles generally accepted in the United States of America, the assets, liabilities, net position, revenues, and expenses of the aggregate discretely presented component unit should have been presented.